tim-js/revojs.ro/src/blog/2021-03-17-offline/index.md

 Dear community members, JavaScript enthusiasts, conferences attendees, and revo.js supporters.

 It's true.
 For the time being, **revo.js will remain an offline event**.
-The Covid-19 pandemic is forcing us to postpone any in-person activity, which means that revo.js will be on-hold until offline events will be legally allowed again, and safe to host.
+The Covid-19 pandemic is forcing us to postpone any in-person activity, which means that revo.js will be on-hold until offline events will be legally allowed again and safe to host.

 In this post, we’d like to give you more details regarding the reasons behind this decision.